spacepy/dbprocessing/sphinx/source/scripts.rst

 then add that to the global attrs for the file either putout to the same file or a different file

-This code has not been fully tested or used.
+.. warning:: This code has not been fully tested or used.

 clearProcessingFlag.py
 ----------------------